bertalanimre/dnsmasq-centos7/README.md

 	```
 	$ sudo vim /etc/sysconfig/network-scrips/ifconfig-enp4s1
 	```
-	* Modify / Add the following lines to the config
+	* Modify or Add the following lines to the config
 	```
 	BOOTPROTO=static
 	IPADDR=10.0.0.1